Anjum48/rl-examples/README.md

 CPU vs GPU (GTX 1080), but CarRacing did get a performance boost due to the usage of CNN layers

 ## Issues/Todo's
+- Work needed to find the correct parameters for PPO in discrete action spaces for Atari
 - The LSTM batching in A3C is incorrect.
 Need to fix this (see `ppo_lstm.py` for the correct implementation)
 - Distributed Proximal Policy Optimisation with the LSTM (`dppo_lstm.py`) is sometimes a bit unstable, but does work at low learning rates